Spring 2018 New International Students

 Location: Student Life Event Center (Annex I) (Map, PDF, 603KB)

-NOTE: Orientation schedule is subject to change.
+Schedule: Orientation Schedule coming soon. *Orientation schedule is subject to change.

-August 16 - International Academic Advising Session
+January 18 - International Academic Advising Session (Undergraduate Students Only)

 New students MUST attend ONE of the following document check in sessions.